Immigration Benefits and Relief

 Prolonged Limbo for Haitian TPS Holders: What Recent Court Decisions Mean

 Updates April 13, 2026 — The Supreme Court agreed to hear arguments related to Haitian and Syrian Temporary Protected Status (TPS), with oral arguments taking place in late April and a decision later this summer.
-The court’s ruling will significantly impact the estimated 6,100 Syrian and 330,000 Haitian… Read More
+The court’s ruling will significantly impact the estimated 6,100 Syrian and 330,000… Read More

 Capture of Maduro Proves Trump Has Used Venezuelans as Political Pawns in Immigration Policy

 With the capture and prosecution of Venezuela’s President Nicolas Maduro, the United States’ convoluted—and often contradictory—policies toward Venezuelan immigrants have been thrown into stark relief.
 And Venezuelans living in the United States continue to feel the whiplash.
-Over the past five years, Venezuelans fleeing political persecution or economic chaos may… Read More
+Over the past five years, Venezuelans fleeing political persecution or economic… Read More

 Trump Administration Responds to Tragedy By Putting Hundreds of Thousands of Legal Immigrants’ Lives On Hold